Innovation Games: Choose Your own Problem Adventure

 b) Personal Pain Points

-Other times, we can’t seem to come up with something that captures our attention.
-Start by making it personal.
-What issues are you dealing with?
-What pain points do you face in a work or personal context that are either frequent enough or deep enough to warrant a solution?
 Do you struggle to eat well when working long hours?
 Do you hit your greasy bike chain on your pants legs every day?
 Do you waste paper in the office by having to print duplicate copies of contracts and employee information?

 Once you have a personal pain problem that needs solving, move on to Step 2.

-Step 2: Go for a walk
+Step 2: Go for a Walk

 This one is simple and applies to everyone; get out of the building.
 Go for a walk and find some potential customers to share your solution with.
 The KICKBOX Storyboard template is a great way to visually express your solution.
-However, having a problem that you feel needs solving is not enough and staying in an echo chamber is a slippery slope to “Wasting Your Time” cafe.
+However, having a problem that you feel needs solving is not enough and staying in an echo chamber is a slippery slope to “Wasting Your Time” café.

 To validate your solution or idea, you must present it to people outside your department or company to gather honest feedback.
 The KICKBOOK has all the questions and specifics to cover in these initial customer interviews.
 Take your results and proceed to Step 3.

-Step 3: Is that the finish line?
+Step 3: Is That the Finish Line?

 The Problem Adventure is seldom simple, linear or quick.
 Often, the journey hits unexpected walls, the bottom falls out from under you or the customers find suitable solutions elsewhere.
 So the finish line is sometimes also the start of lap 2.
-Choose which one applies to your journey:

 a) Problem validated by external Customer feedback